paulnov/stata-tex/README.md

 - Stata code is much much cleaner
 - Can get LaTeX table looking right without using Stata
 - Easy to copy table templates to new contexts
+- One regression can create estimates that are used in many tables

 ## HOW TO USE